benzend/benzend/README.md

 ## Tech favorites 🛠

 - I've come to truly enjoy JavaScript and it's bffs TypeScript and React.
 They are my bread and butter.
-- Python has been a friend for some time as well, building out plugins for 3D printers has been a blast!
+- Building out Python plugins for 3D printers has been a blast!
 - I'm currently working on my GoLang, a fantastic language.
 However, I'm currently wondering if I should check out Rust 🤔

 ## Some things to know about me 🤓